johanneskopton/decision_ui/documentation/installation/README.md

 The application needs to know the correct location of the R executable file.
 In case the `Rscript` command is available on your terminal, Python should detect it and use it by default.
 Otherwise, you need to specify the envionment variable `DSUI_R_SCRIPT_PATH` with your custom path to the `Rscript` executable file.
 Make sure that the respective R environment contains the required packages.
-Run the following R commands and verify that there are not error messages:
+Run the following R commands and verify that there are no error messages:

 ```
 library(readr);